nanovms/nanos/README.md

 the learning bridge should be happy to deal with any random mac, but it really only works if the guest mac matches the host-assigned tap0 mac

+to address the tap0 cdev, need to run as root, have to figure that out

+this could all be wrapped up in make or a script or a c program, but its pretty involved